wangjie212/TSSOS/README.md

 You may set solver="Mosek" or solver="COSMO" to specify the SDP solver invoked by TSSOS.
 By default, the solver is Mosek.

+Output:
+basis: monomial basis
+cl: numbers of blocks
+blocksize: sizes of blocks
+blocks: the block structrue
+GramMat: Gram matrices
+Mmatrix: moment matrices
+flag: 0 if global optimality is certified; 1 otherwise

 ## The AC-OPF problem
-See the file runopf.jl in examples.
+See the file runopf.jl as well as modelopf.jl in example.

 ## Complex polynomial optimization problems
 TSSOS also supports solving complex polynomial optimization via sparsity adapted complex moment-SOHS hierarchy.
 See [Exploiting Sparsity in Complex Polynomial Optimization](https://arxiv.org/abs/2103.12444) for more details.